What is a staff handbook?

 You will generally want to say in your policies and procedures that they are non-contractual, so that you can change elements at any time without having to get agreement from your staff (which would be the case if they were contractual terms).
 Your employee’s employment contract is the place to put all the elements of the contract between you and them, like their working hours and salary details.

 Update it regularly

-Ensure your employees read it
+Make sure your employees read it

 Train your managers

-If you’re thinking about putting together an employee handbook for your business, our HR Consultants can help.
+If you’re thinking about putting together an employee handbook for your small business, our HR Consultants can help.